 Provides an overview of augmentative and alternative communication tools for use by individuals with speech and communication disabilities.
 Exploration experiences enable students to locate, use and train others on the range of AAC technologies available.
 Field experience may be required.
-Schedule Type: LEC Hours of Lecture or Seminar per week: 3
+Offered by Graduate School of Education.
+May not be repeated for credit.